-Figure 82: Scratch example of Data block including two variables go to x: xpos y: ypos repeat 2
+Figure 82: Scratch example of Data block including two variables go to x: xpos y: ypos repeat 2 show play sound rattle v until done wait 0.3 secs hide '''

 Now think about where it should go in the Shocked cat code.
 It should go to that location as soon as the 'Zapped' message is broadcast.
 It will still be hidden at this stage, but that is okay.
 It will become visible very soon after it gets there.
 Your code for the Shocked cat now looks like Figure 83.